Vazhenston/SMS-Sender-application/README.md

 # SMS Sender
-### Application for reading data from Google Sheets and sending SMS using this data
+### Application for automatization of a client notification process for delivery service
 ## Description
 I worked in the pick-up point and I had to check google sheets and send SMS manually to clients, who did not pick up their packages.
 I wanted to automate it so as not to waste time on it.